 If the employee's spouse, kid, or parent was injured or ill while on "covered active" military duty, they are also protected under FMLA.
 In these cases, the covered employee may be entitled to 26 workweeks of leave over the course of a year.

 Another element of federal legislation is the Americans With Disabilities Act (ADA).
-Employers are prohibited from discriminating against employees who have mental or physical impairments (often referred to as disabilities) that seriously limit essential living functions under the ADA.
+Employers are prohibited from discriminating against employees with mental or physical impairments (often referred to as disabilities) that seriously limit essential living functions the ADA.
 The ADA requirements might occasionally apply to medical issues that aren't disabilities.

 Paid Family Leave in California

 California has a tangle of overlapping family and medical leave statutes.
 In California, paid Family Leave (PFL) covers a portion of the salaries of qualified employees who take time off to care for qualifying family members or a newly-born child.

 Other state and federal legislation, such as the federal Family and Medical Leave Act, can provide for periods of leave from work during which a worker's job is safeguarded.
 Still, only the state's Paid Family Leave insurance can compensate for a portion of income (for qualified employees).

 Employees that are covered: